Intensive Graduate Thesis Writing Retreat

 • Official Application

-• Proof of Enrollment in the Graduate College’s Thesis Blackboard Course
+• Proof of Enrollment in the Graduate College’s Thesis Brightspace Course

 You should apply for the retreat when you are…

-• enrolled in the Graduate College’s Thesis Blackboard course.
+• enrolled in the Graduate College’s Thesis Brightspace course.

 • completed the Thesis Publishing Guide quiz.